fosuniverse/oscghana-website/README.md

 npm install -g gatsby-cli
 ```

-- Change directories into site folder
+- Change directories into site folder in your computer

 ```sh
 cd oscghana-website